How fast is a point on the equator moving due to the rotation of the Earth?

 have a small value?

-(Describe a real object doing a real action if possible.)
+Use a real object doing a real action (if possible) as an example.

 Invent an appropriate name for this new quantity.
 (There is no single metaphysical "right answer", but there are an infinite number of wrong answers.)